patrycjapluta/twitter-sentiment-analysis/README.md

 # Twitter-sentiment-analysis
-The project has two parts in which I worked on sentiment analysis based on data from Twitter and it's results of my participation in the Hacking Carrots Workshop concerning Data Science.
+The project has two parts (+one notebook with additonal exercises) in which I worked on sentiment analysis based on data from Twitter and it's results of my participation in the Hacking Carrots Workshop concerning Data Science.
 In the first part (*sentimentAnalysis.ipynb*) I generated tokens to access TwitterAPI and obtain tweets about Artificial Intelligence.
 Further I collected data into dictionaries and transform into DataFrame, which was cleaned and sentiment was calculated and results were visualized.

 # How to run